Who Comes First – Resellers or Customers?

 As a result, it’s crucial for your brand or its resellers to contribute SEO-friendly search terms to their product listings and to use Fulfilment by Amazon for those products if it wants them to rank well on the site.

 So the customer has found your product’s listing.
-They will skim through the images and bullet points to learn more about the product and make sure it meets their needs.
+They will skim through the images and bullet points to learn more and make sure it meets their needs.
 If the listing copy is great – then congratulations, your product makes a sale!

 This is where is starts to go wrong with relying on resellers.